A little history of Ripaille castle

 It was count of Savoie’s wife, Bonne of Bourbon, who raised a stronghold on the foundation of a Roman city, from 1371.
 In 1409, count Amédée VII founded a small priory dedicated to Saint-Maurice on the estate: in fact, he raised it upon Bonne’s castle!

 But this little priory was extended: in 1434 Saint-Maurice order was founded here.
-Amédée was its prior and raised his little castle next to it: the current Ripaille!
+Amédée was the prior and raised his little castle next to it: the current Ripaille!
 But Amédée became antipope in 1449, so the order disappeared.

 They transformed the castle into a hospital in 1536.
 Then Ripaille fell to Carthusian monks in 1623: they raised a charterhouse between the castle and the priory.
 But when Savoie was annexed by France in 1792, monks were expelled.